Mantra: Make a positive impact that is helpful, kind + thoughtful; as best as possible.

-Stellarpaths was born from Christopher’s own diverse life experiences, both in his professional and personal life.
+The bootstrapped Stellarpaths was born from Christopher’s own diverse life experiences, both in his professional and personal life.
 He passionately seeks to find solutions to the difficulties he and others have encountered along the way to make sure others are better supported.

 Computers, smartphones and tablets are an integral part of our everyday lives + routines, Christopher saw an opportunity to leverage technology and developed a personalised digital support platform to empower users wellness, life + work, or when starting a business.

 The Stellarpaths story began when his expertise in diagnostics, coding and data analytics facilitated the development of a unique methodology based on complex algorithms to personalise the selection of service providers, tools (apps) and resources from a comprehensive database for wellness consumers, employees + people wanting to start a business, so that they can discover potential unseen opportunities.
 This concept forms the backbone + is the foundation of Stellarpaths.